Passionate about research that matters for education and employment

 Yining Li

 Yining Li is a master’s student at the Center for the Study of Higher and Postsecondary Education at the University of Michigan.
 Her research interests include labor market outcomes and STEM education.
-Yining received her BS in Mathematical Sciences and Economics from the University of Michigan.
+Yining received her B.S. in Mathematical Sciences and Economics from the University of Michigan.
 She also works as a Research Associate Intern at the American Institutes for Research.

 Email — LinkedIn